Creation of the District

 DESCRIPTION OF THE SYSTEM

 Water Supply and System Facilities

-The District takes its water supply from the City of Mineral Wells and three (3) wells owned by the District which are located in the Greenwood area.
+The District purchases some treated water from the City of Mineral Wells, PCSUD also has built a 1MGD RO water treatment plant and operates three (3) wells owned by the District which are located in the Greenwood area.

 The District's existing facilities consist of six (6) ground storage tanks (3 @ 200,000 gallons each, 1 @ 150,000 gallons, 1 @ 50,000 gallons, and 1 @ 20,000 gallons), distribution lines, meters, valves, and other necessary appurtenances.